aloctavodia/Statistical-Rethinking-with-Python-and-PyMC3/README.md

 ## Ported chapters

 * Chapter 1, this chapter does not include code!
-* Chapter 2-9 and 11, fully ported :-)
+* Chapter 2-11, fully ported :-)
-* Chapter 10 and 13, partially ported :-|
+* Chapter 13, partially ported :-|
 * Chapter 12 and 14, needs to be ported :-(

 ## Contributing